Skip to main content

 Effect

-This statement means that if the matching strategy result p.eft has the result of (some) allow, then the final result is true.
+This expression means that if any matching policy evaluates to "allow", the final result is true.

 e = some(where (p.eft == allow)) && !some(where (p.eft == deny))